build-on-aws/bedrock-agents-streamlit/README.md

 ```

 - After, scroll to the top and **Save**

+- The instructions for the Generative AI Investment Analyst Tool outlines a comprehensive framework designed to assist in investment analysis.
+This tool is tasked with creating tailored portfolios of companies based on specific industry criteria, conducting thorough research on these companies, and summarizing relevant financial documents.
+Additionally, the tool formats and sends professional emails containing the portfolios and document summaries.
+The process involves continuous adaptation to user feedback and maintaining a contextual understanding of ongoing requests to ensure accurate and efficient responses.

 - Next, we will add an action group.
 Scroll down to `Action groups` then select ***Add***.